-For instance, we respond to all emails twice a day, Tuesday-Thursday at specific times.
+For instance, we respond to all emails twice a day, Monday-Thursday at specific times.
 11:30am and 5:00pm have proven the most effective times to send deliverables and respond to emails for a few reasons.
 At those specific times, people are likely on their way out to lunch or wrapping up for the day.

 While they may see your email come in, they’ll most likely take time to process the information, design plans, instructions, etc., AND process their response.
 Instead of firing off a quick reply or idea, their email back to you will be more intentional.Additionally, by only responding to emails in time blocks, the remainder of your time can be spent focused, uninterrupted, on client work, or date-we-say-it, your own business.
 This helps eliminate back-and-forth emails that feel more like a text convo than an email.
 Read more about how we schedule our work day here.

 Speaking of those communications, they should all be documented.
 Sensing a theme?
 Figure out a way that works for you, whether that’s a designated folder on your computer or in a printed binder.
 You’ll need a system for writing, sending, and storing contracts, too.
 Catch up on our favorite productivity here.